Hainault Forest

 Corvus corone

-Crows sometimes fish for freshwater mussels, a task made easier when the water level drops in lakes due to dry weather.
-Once grabbed the mussel may keep its shell tightly closed making it difficult for predators to get inside.
-Crows have learnt to drop shells from height onto hard surfaces to break them open enabling them to access the edible flesh inside.
+Crows occasionally search for freshwater mussels, a process that becomes simpler when water levels in lakes decrease during dry periods.
+Once a mussel is captured, it may keep its shell tightly closed, making it challenging for predators to enter.
+Crows have learned to drop the shells from a height onto hard surfaces to break them open, allowing them to access the edible flesh inside.

 #